getsentry/sentry-docs/src/wizard/rust/index.md

 let _guard = sentry::init("___PUBLIC_DSN___");
 ```

-One way to verify your setup is by intentionally sending an event that breaks your application.

 The quickest way to verify Sentry in your Rust application is to cause a panic:

 ```rust